Missouri Compromise: Jeffersonian Republicanism and slavery

 The Missouri crisis marked a rupture in the Republican Ascendency, the national association of Jeffersonian Democratic-Republicans that had dominated federal politics since the War of 1812.

 The Founding Fathers had inserted both principled and expedient elements in the establishing documents.
-The Declaration of Independence in 1776 had been grounded on the claim that liberty established a moral ideal that made universal equality a common right.
+The Declaration of Independence in 1776 had been grounded on the claim that liberty and equality were linked together as universal human rights.
 The Revolutionary generation had formed a government of limited powers in 1787 to embody the principles in the Declaration but "burdened with the one legacy that defied the principles of 1776", human bondage.
 In a pragmatic commitment to form the Union, the federal apparatus would forego any authority to interfere directly with the institution of slavery if it existed under local control by the states.
 The acknowledgment of state sovereignty provided for the participation of the states that were the most committed to slave labor.
 With that understanding, slaveholders had co-operated in authorizing the Northwest Ordinance in 1787 and outlawing the trans-Atlantic slave trade in 1808.
 The Founders sanctioned slavery but did so with the implicit understanding that the slave states would take steps to relinquish the institution as opportunities arose.

 Southern states, after the American Revolutionary War, had regarded slavery as an institution in decline except for Georgia and South Carolina.
 That was manifest in the shift towards diversified farming in the Upper South; the gradual emancipation of slaves in New England and more significantly in Mid-Atlantic States.
 In the 1790s, with the introduction of the cotton gin, to 1815, with the vast increase in demand for cotton internationally, slave-based agriculture underwent an immense revival that spread the institution westward to the Mississippi River.
 Antislavery elements in the South vacillated, as did their hopes for the imminent demise of human bondage.

 However rancorous the disputes were by southerners themselves over the virtues of a slave-based society, they united against external challenges to their institution.
 They believed that free states were not to meddle in the affairs of slave states.
 Southern leaders, virtually all of whom identified as Jeffersonian Republicans, denied that northerners had any business encroaching on matters related to slavery.
 Northern attacks on the institution were condemned as incitements to riot by slave populations, which was deemed to be a dire threat to white southerners' security.

 Northern Jeffersonian Republicans embraced the Jeffersonian antislavery legacy during the Missouri debates and explicitly cited the Declaration of Independence as an argument against expanding the institution.
 Southern leaders, seeking to defend slavery, renounced the document's universal egalitarian applications and its declaration that "all men are created equal."